 Table 2.
-14 Assessment Indicators for 'Transparency, Accountability & Citizen Participation'
+14 Assessment Indicators for 'Transparency, Accountability & Citizen Participation' S.No.
+Questions / Indicators

-S.No.
-Questions / Indicators Has the State Government enacted the Public Disclosure Law (PDL) and has the rules implementing the PDL being notified?
-2 Is the State PDL compliant with the Model PDL with respect to: а Audited financial statement on quarterly basis b Audited financial statement on annual basis С Service level benchmarks d Particulars of major works е Details of plans, income and budget Has the State Government enacted the Community Participation Law (CPL) AND have Rules implementing the CPL been notified?
+1 Has the State Government enacted the Public Disclosure Law (PDL) and has the rules implementing the PDL being notified?
+2 Is the State PDL compliant with the Model PDL with respect to: а Audited financial statement on quarterly basis b Audited financial statement on annual basis С Service level benchmarks d Particulars of major works е Details of plans, income and budget 3 Has the State Government enacted the Community Participation Law (CPL) AND have Rules implementing the CPL been notified?
 4 Does the ULB have a participatory budgeting process in place?
-Is the ULB required by its Municipal Act to carry out an Internal Audit (audit of process / internal controls) within a predetermined frequency, at least annual?
+5 Is the ULB required by its Municipal Act to carry out an Internal Audit (audit of process / internal controls) within a predetermined frequency, at least annual?
 6 Does the law mandate the ULB to publish reports on the public domain? а Annual Budget b Annual Financial Statement С Internal Audit Reports d Minutes of Meetings 7 Has the state mandated guaranteed public service delivery to citizens?
 8 Does the law mandate the ULB to have a digital governance policy/ roadmap?
 9 Is there a provision mandating the ULBs to adopt open data standards?
 10 Does the law mandate the ULB to have a citizen charter?
 11 Does the ULB have an ombudsman for service related issues?
-12 Is the Ombudsman authorized to: а Resolve inter-agency disputes? b Investigate corruption suo motu?